 Just like ordering anything else online, it costs more to get it to you more quickly.

-When it comes to matching colors and getting projects to more perfectly match their digital renderings, it can take special types of ink to get exactly the colors a customer wants.
+When it comes to matching colors and getting projects to match their digital renderings more perfectly, it can take special types of ink to get exactly the colors a customer wants.

 Usually, only international brands or brands that are highly focused on maintaining consistency across all their printed media will have exact PMS requirements for their jobs.

-In most cases, cyan, magenta, yellow and key (or black) or the CMYK color system is the best for rendering precise colors.
-Sticking to this color system in your jobs will result in significantly lower prices.
+In most cases, cyan, magenta, yellow and key (or black) or the CMYK color system is the best and most cost-effective for rendering precise colors.

-The size of your printed piece has a large impact on how a commercial printer ends up printing your project on press sheets, and in the end it determines how many your project will end up needing to be completed.
+The size of your brochure has a large impact on how a commercial printer prints your project on press sheets and will determine how many press sheets are needed to print your brochures.

-Generally speaking, the larger each individual piece ends up being, the more press sheets it will require, which roughly translates to higher costs associated with printing it.
+The larger each individual brochure ends up being, the more press sheets it will require, which translates to higher costs associated with printing it.

-The folding process can also add on the costs of additional time in your turnaround.
-If you need something folded, you can expect at least one additional day needed on your turnaround for the folding to be completed.
-This also depends on the quantity of pieces you’re needing to have folded.
+The folding process can also add additional time to your turnaround.
+If you need a brochure, pamphlet, or flyer folded, you can expect at least one additional day needed on your turnaround for the folding to be completed.
+This also depends on the quantity of brochures you need folded.

-In the end, all of these factors combine to determine the printing costs of your project.
+In the end, all these factors combine to determine the printing costs for your brochures.

-Depending on all the specifications outlined above, your project could cost anywhere between $20 and $20,000.
-Additional shipping costs can add a little, but in the end, the best way to save on your project is to use the tips outlined in each of the sections above to bring costs down.
+The end cost to print brochures will depend on all the specifications outlined above, which could be anywhere from $30 to $30,000.
+Additional shipping costs can add a little as well, but in the end, the best way to save on your brochure printing project is to use the tips in each section above to keep the costs down.